European shares fall on China growth jitters

 "News out of China where finance minister Lou poured cold water on hopes that China will take further measures to boost its economy is souring sentiment for stocks," Markus Huber, a senior analyst at Peregrine & Black, said.

-The FTSEurofirst 300 index of top European shares ended down 0.6 percent at 1,393.54 points.
+At 1409 GMT, the FTSEurofirst 300 index of top European shares was down 0.3 percent at 1,397.90 points.
 The index had climbed to near a seven-year high on Friday after Scotland voted against independence.

 Speaking to the economic and monetary affairs committee of the European parliament, Draghi said the euro zone central bank's Governing Council "remains fully determined to counter risks to the medium-term outlook for inflation".